By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 4. Shower Doors Made Of Glass

-This makes small bathrooms appear brighter and more expansive.
+Your bathroom will appear brighter and more expansive.

-Glass shower screens don’t have to be expensive, there are also some models for those on a budget.
+The good news: Glass shower screens don’t have to be expensive, there are also some models for those on a budget.

 Affiliate Link